← Back to ResourcesBreed Guides

 European vs American Doberman?

 Same breed, two standards.
-European (FCI) 75–100+lbs blockier working-temperament natural ears/tail (Europe banned cropping).
-American (AKC/CKC) 60–90lbs sleeker show/family-focused historically cropped (decreasing).
+European (FCI) 75–100+ lbs, blockier, working-temperament, natural ears and tail (Europe banned cropping).
+American (AKC/CKC) 60–90 lbs, sleeker, show and family-focused, historically cropped (decreasing).
 Both excellent companions.
-Calgary mostly American CKC.
-Health concerns similar.
-Choose based on individual breeder + dog temperament.
+Calgary stock is mostly American CKC.
+Health concerns are similar.
+Choose based on individual breeder and dog temperament.

 Free Dobermans?

 Almost universally suspicious.
-Backyard breeders, owners dumping behavior issues, owners dumping UNDISCLOSED DCM ($3K–$10K cardiac care), scams, theft, color-dilute CDA dumps.
-AVOID Kijiji free Doberman listings.
-Owner-rehoming with $300–$700 + cardiac history + behavior disclosure can be legitimate.
+Backyard breeders, owners dumping behaviour issues, owners dumping undisclosed DCM ($3K–$10K cardiac care), scams, theft, colour-dilute CDA dumps.
+Avoid Kijiji free Doberman listings.
+Owner-rehoming with a $300–$700 fee, cardiac history, and behaviour disclosure can be legitimate.

 Cost reality?